amelieplenio/bcog-personality-test/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Testing:
-to test the program, python test_project.py will be ran in terminal.
+To test the program, python test-project.py will be ran in terminal.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Expected result: